"You're welcome to come over to

 just that we are excited about being involved in something great."

-ACRT is a student initiative working in collaboration with MIT's Beaver Works Summer Institute (BWSI) to study, build, race and modify autonomous vehicles.
+ACRT is a student initiative working with MIT's Beaver Works Summer Institute (BWSI) RACECAR research platform to study, build, race and modify autonomous vehicles.

 ACRT fills a void in advanced after-hours STEM opportunities for public schools in the Sacramento region.
 Our team is entirely operated by students and does not receive public funds.